Skip to main content

 MANAGED_ENVIRONMENT_ID=env_...

-Each dispatch is one turn of the agent loop.
-Pass the user prompt plus the Browserbase credentials Claude needs to create a session.
-The prompt tells Claude how to create a session.
-You can show it either flavor — the bb CLI, or curl straight against the API.
+A session is one running instance of the agent.
+You open an SSE stream against the session, send a user message, and process events as they arrive — agent text, tool calls, and a final session.status_idle event when Claude is done.
+The prompt tells Claude how to create a Browserbase session.
+You can show it either flavor — the bb CLI or curl straight against the API.
 Both work; pick whichever you prefer and stay consistent.

 const prompt = `Go to Hacker News, find the top story, and summarize the comments.